Kometa-Team/Kometa/docs/files/overview.md

 ### Settings

-[Settings](settings.md) are attributes placed at the top level of the definition that tells PMM how to run the definition.
+[Settings](settings.md) are attributes placed at the top level of the definition that tells Kometa how to run the definition.
 Each setting will affect how the definition is run or shown in the log.

 ???+ example "Setting Example"